- Explain why control is an essential part of effective management

 Feedback is essential to the process of control.
 Most companies have a reporting system that identifies areas where performance standards are not being met.
 A feedback system helps managers detect problems before they get out of hand.
 If a problem exists, the managers take corrective action.
 Toyota uses a simple but effective control system on its automobile assembly lines.
-Each worker serves as the customer for the process just before his or hers.
-Each worker is empowered to act as a quality control inspector.
+Each worker serves as the customer for the process and is empowered to act as a quality control inspector.
 If a part is defective or not installed properly, the next worker won’t accept it.
 Any worker can alert the supervisor to a problem by tugging on a rope that turns on a warning light (i.e., feedback).
 If the problem isn’t corrected, the worker can stop the entire assembly line.

 Why is controlling such an important part of a manager’s job?
 First, it helps managers to determine the success of the other three functions: planning, organizing, and leading.
 Second, control systems direct employee behavior toward achieving organizational goals.
 Third, control systems provide a means of coordinating employee activities and integrating resources throughout the organization.